kanxoramesh/Android-Problems-And-Their-Solutions/AddingNativeSources.md

     }
 }
 ```
-* Now got to MySecure.java file

- access your native file with this code
+* Now go to MySecure.java file, access your native file with this code

  ```
     static {
         System.loadLibrary("native-lib");